mathigatti/gestures2anything/README.md

 2. Go to [the website](http://gestos.mathigatti.com/) and modify the selection bar in order to choose the midi output (Instead of `None`).

 ![Sample script output](imgs/sample_script.jpg)

+## Support my work

+Mathias's open-source projects are supported by [his ko-fi](https://ko-fi.com/mathigatti).
+If you found this project helpful, any monetary contributions to the Patreon are appreciated and will be put to good creative use.